MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_registration_state.md

 For GSM-based networks, if the Preferred Presentation of Country Initials and Mobile Network Name
-     (PPCI&amp;N) is longer than twenty characters, the miniport driver should abbreviate the network name.
+     (PPCI&N) is longer than twenty characters, the miniport driver should abbreviate the network name.

 This member is ignored when the MB Service sets the preferred provider list.